stefanofa/awesome/TOPICS.md

 ## jquery

 *   [cheeriojs/cheerio](https://github.com/cheeriojs/cheerio) - The fast, flexible, and elegant library for parsing and manipulating HTML and XML.

-## parser

-*   [cheeriojs/cheerio](https://github.com/cheeriojs/cheerio) - The fast, flexible, and elegant library for parsing and manipulating HTML and XML.

-*   [oxc-project/oxc](https://github.com/oxc-project/oxc) - ⚓ A collection of JavaScript tools written in Rust.

 ## scraper